 Terms & Conditions

-If you are already an MHCLG member of staff; and are interested applying for this role on a level transfer basis (ie at the same grade), please search for ‘apply for an internal vacancy’ on our intranet page for details on how to apply for this role.
+• If you are already an MHCLG member of staff, and are interested in applying for this role on a level transfer basis (ie. at the same grade), please submit an expression of interest form directly to the vacancy manager.

 • For existing civil servants, the usual policy on level transfer and promotion will apply and is non-negotiable.